casperfrx/docker-speedtest/README.rst

 has only the notable difference that it runs on the scratch base image with the minimal requirements needed, initializing
-PID 1 through dumb-init and runs as a non-root user.
+PID 1 through and runs
+as a non-root user.

 ============